jonluca/blog/_posts/2023-06-26-us-east-1-latency.md

 {% include image.html footnote="Ping to various cities around the globe" file="ping" alt="screenshot shwing ping to various cities around the globe" %}

+And this is just what is added on top of everything else that happens on a request - TLS termination and DNS lookup.
+The problem gets compounded when you realize many requests are chained - you take a 200ms hit on the first TLS handshake, a 200ms hit on the completion, and then for a webpage many assets are critical resources that are only known about after receiving the HTML.

+In aggregate this can add thousands of milliseconds for an average website.

 ## Realized latency

 Having spent so much time trying to optimize web pages and API responses for performance, I've gotten a pretty good internal model for latency.
 I can't quite tell the difference between a us-east-1 server when I'm in New York versus San Francisco, but I can definitely tell if you've got an instance deployed in `eu-central-1` or not when I'm in Italy, or `ap-east-1` when I'm in Sydney.